People Spotlight, Rail, Transportation, Tunneling, Water

 Without this storage tunnel, storm-related sewage overflows would be discharged into waterways untreated.
 There is immense social value gained from this project — the cleaner waters will result in a cleaner ocean and the return of shell fishing.
 It will also create green spaces for the local communities and tourists to enjoy.

-It will be a 70-meter section under the Panama Canal that will connect Panama City and Arraiján with a monorail metro line, significantly reducing commute times and improving the quality of life for Arraiján residents by giving them back time in their days to dedicate to their families.”
+It will be a 13-meter diameter tunnel excavated more than 70 meters under the Panama Canal, connecting Panama City and Arraiján with a monorail metro line, significantly reducing commute times and improving the quality of life for Arraiján residents by giving them back time in their days to dedicate to their families.

 Tell us a story of how your work positively impacted the community.